rancher/rancher-docs/docs/getting-started/overview.md

 The options and settings available for an existing cluster change based on the method that you used to provision it.
 For example, only clusters [provisioned by RKE](../pages-for-subheaders/launch-kubernetes-with-rancher.md) have **Cluster Options** available for editing.

-After a cluster is created with Rancher, a cluster administrator can manage cluster membership, enable pod security policies, and manage node pools, among [other options.](../pages-for-subheaders/cluster-configuration.md)
+After a cluster is created with Rancher, a cluster administrator can manage cluster membership or manage node pools, among [other options.](../pages-for-subheaders/cluster-configuration.md)

 The following table summarizes the options and settings available for each cluster type: